s100projects/T35_FPGA_MODULE/README.md

 # Important Wire Mod needed for Version 1b #

-There is an important single wire modification needed for complete compatability with the WaveShare pinout due to a mising PCB net on DC1D pin 148 (please see schematic above for details).
+There is an important single wire modification needed for complete compatibility with the WaveShare pinout due to a missing PCB net on DC1D pin 148 (please see schematic above for details).

 ![picture alt](Docs/T35_FPGA_v1bc_wire_mod.jpg "T35_FPGA_v1bc_wire_mod")